 Treatments may include:

 The foot may be injected with corticosteroids mixed with a local anesthetic in order to reduce pain.
 Relief may be only temporary however, if the mechanical irritation is not corrected.
 Injections with other types of medications such as alcohol, phenol, or vitamin B12 are sometimes used.

 Surgery to remove the neuroma may be recommended if more conservative treatment does not solve the problem.
 While surgery usually relieves or completely removes the symptoms, it often leaves a permanent numb feeling at the site of the neuroma.

-To help reduce your chance of developing Morton's neuroma:
+To help reduce your chance of Morton neuroma: